SheetJS/k/README.md

 $ k file_1 file_2
 ```

-The process will exit with code 0 if the two files are deemed to be the same.
+The process will exit with code 0 if and only if the two files are deemed to be the same.

 ## Difference Algorithm

-Currently, only the sheet names are compared.
+Currently, only the sheet names and CSV outputs are compared.

 ## Supported Formats